 This secondhand store is a hole in the wall find in New York City.
 Sandwiched between larger stores, if you didn’t know that Unique Boutique was there, you might miss it.
 Though small and inconspicuous, the items here are of high quality and inexpensive.
-On certain days, you’ll see 50 percent off discount sign hanging from the ceilings.
+On certain days, you’ll see a 50 percent discount sign hanging from the ceilings.
 These will highlight a specific color tag to search for and indicates an additional 50 percent off on the tag price.

 One downfall of this secondhand shop is its organization or lack thereof.
-This means that to find the great items, you have to dig.
+This means that to find the exceptional items, you have to dig.
 This adds to the genuine experience of visiting a thrift store, though.
 Rather than viewing the disorganized store as inconvenient, see it as a way to find buried treasure.
 If jumbled stores give you anxiety, they have a website where you can purchase some popular thrift items.
 Check out the website here.
-Keep in mind the website is slightly outdated, and they only have a few options at a time listed.
+Keep in mind the site is slightly outdated, and they only have a few options at a time listed.
 Thus, it’s better to visit the actual store.

 Unique Boutique Third Avenue’s hours vary on different days.
 On Mondays, Tuesdays, Thursdays, Fridays, and Saturdays, the store is open from 10 am to 8:30 pm.
 On Wednesdays, they close a half-hour early at 8 pm.
 Sunday’s hours are from 11 am to 7:30 pm.